cpj/winter-2012/weekly_instructions_and_projects/05_week_five/README.md

 ## assignments

+### GET CAUGHT UP ON CODEYEAR.COM!!!
+Do all the assignments they've released up to this week.
+Put a link to your codecademy profile on your github page.

 ### CHOOSE 3 JAVASCRIPT/JQUERY PROJECTS THAT YOU THINK ARE REALLY COOL AND USEFUL AND COMPILE INFORMATION ABOUT THEM.
 - each of you will decide on 3 different js projects that are open source and that you think are useful.
   - find and complete a 'hello world' tutorial for each project.